youmi-zym/youmi-zym.github.io/_posts/2018-10-07-phd_thesis.md

 This thesis explains how to extract a robust state of the world -- semantics, motion and geometry -- from video.
 I'm now excited about applying these ideas to robotics and learning to reason from perception to action.
-I'm working with an amazing team on autonomous driving.
+I'm working with an amazing team on autonomous driving, bringing together the worlds of robotics and machine learning.
 We're using ideas from computer vision and reinforcement learning to build the most data-efficient self-driving car.
 And, we're hiring, come work with me! [wayve.ai/careers](https://wayve.ai/careers)